 - Click Install, then Activate.

 That’s it, you’re done!
-From this moment on, every 404 page will automatically redirect to your homepage.
+From this point on, every 404 page will automatically redirect to your homepage.
 No configurations, no extra features, no performance impact.
 Install it once and forget about it.

 Why not use other plugins?

 If you search for “404 redirect” plugins, you’ll find plenty of options.
 The problem?
 Most of them come with dozens of extra features you’ll never need: tracking, custom rules, analytics, and more.
-While those might sound nice, they add weight and complexity to your site.
+While those might sound nice, they add weight and complexity to your site—and you still probably shouldn’t blanket-redirect everything to the homepage.
+As explained above, try to pick tools that let you create targeted 301s to relevant pages rather than forcing a site‑wide homepage redirect.

 At Accelera, we’re focused on speed and performance.
 Every unnecessary plugin option adds overhead.
 If you only want to fix 404 errors, there’s no reason to bloat your site with tools you’ll never use.
 The lighter, the better.